Providing advertising-free access to reference, educational and literary materials.

 Potential uses for the free books, stories and poetry we offer

-· Rediscovering an old favorite book, poem or story.
+* Rediscovering an old favorite book, poem or story.

-· Bibliophiles expanding their collection of
+* Bibliophiles expanding their collection of

-public domain ebooks at no cost.
+public domain eBooks at no cost.

-a poem or story for use in the classroom.
+of a classic poem or short story for use in the classroom.

-appeared in print.
-As such, they sometimes contain
+As such, they sometimes contain adult themes,

-typographical errors, and often utilize unconventional,
+offensive language, typographical errors, and

-older, obsolete or intentionally incorrect spelling and/or punctuation
+or intentionally incorrect spelling and/or

-"Abou Ben Butler" by John Paul |
+| "Abou Ben Butler" by John Paul |

 ABOU BEN BUTLER

-by JOHN PAUL
+BY JOHN PAUL

 Abou, Ben Butler (may his tribe be less!)